By registering with EagleAXIS, Employers agree:

-- Employers seeking to employ models, actors, or any other performers traditionally hired through talent-based or casting methods
+- Seek to employ models, actors, or any other performers traditionally hired through talent-based or casting methods.

 Cancellations and/or Changes to Scheduled Events

 Employers are requested to:

-- Notify Career Services immediately regarding any changes or cancellations scheduled events at 509.359.6365
+- Notify Career Services immediately regarding any changes or cancellations to scheduled events at 509.359.6365.

 - When applicable, employers must also contact students currently scheduled for interviews.
 Employers canceling with less than 48 hours notice may request help from Career Services with contacting students.